dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

         on Wikipedia.

     Symbolic Math
-        :ref:`sdk_index_dimod` supports symbolic math that can simplify your coding of problems.
+        :ref:`index_dimod` supports symbolic math that can simplify your coding of problems.

         Learn more: :ref:`concept_symbolic_math`.